qdev-dk-archive/matlab-qd/README.md

 ## Installation

 *matlab-qd* depends on a few other libraries.
-To install them, run the following commands in a git shell:
+To install them, run the following command in a git shell:

-`git submodule init`

-`git submodule update --recursive`
+`git submodule update --init`

 Then add the root folder of the library to the MATLAB past, as well as all the folders immediately inside the `dependencies` folder.
 Run the command